Already know what you're looking for?

 Generally the pigment loss on a dudley nose is in the middle of the nose, spreading outwards to cover almost all of the nose on some dogs.
 The pigment loss causes the nose to become lighter in these areas, usually ending up as a dull pink.
 Dudley noses never lose their pigment completely and are never as bright pink as butterfly noses or even the pink noses found on liver dogs.
 There is also always a darker area remaining around the edge of the nose.

 The lighter pigment on liver, isabella and blue dogs means that areas with pigment loss are very hard to see.
-Dudley noses are, however, very common on black-nosed dogs, including show dogs, and are particularly associated with the recessive red gene.
+Dudley noses are, however, very common on black-nosed dogs, and are particularly associated with the recessive red gene.

 Injury to the nose can sometimes result in pigment loss, either permanent or temporary.